 Of course, Grandstand tickets and other premier tickets are available.
 We were fortunate to be hosted by the City of Camden and got to enjoy lunch at their hospitality tent.

 To learn about Carolina Cup ticket prices, click here.

 Not sure what to expect on race day, I asked for advice from people who had been to the Carolina Cup in the past.
 And they knew what they were talking about.
 From fashion to food — and yes, even the steeplechase races — they nailed it.

-As we researched for our day at the steeplechase park, we discovered that Carolina Cup attire is as important as a steeplechase horse — for some, probably more!
+As we researched for our day at the steeplechase park, we discovered that Carolina Cup outfits are an important part of the day, for some, probably more!
 The friends who had been before told us that many people never see a single race.
-They go to show off their race day outfits and socialize.
+They go to show off their Carolina Cup outfits and socialize.
 The Carolina Cup race simply provides the fun venue.
 It reminds me a bit of a scaled down Kentucky Derby.

 Families who make the Carolina Cup a yearly tradition teach it from a young age.
 Matching Lily Pulitzer?
 Adorable!

 Ellie and I planned our Carolina Cup outfits based on tips from friends.

 - Lily Pulitzer works best for ladies’ dresses,